 - Homicidal death: This results from the act of another individual.

-It is classified as undetermined if the circumstances are not sufficiently clear to decide on any of the above.
+It is classified as undetermined if the circumstances are unclear enough to decide on any of the above.

 Modes of Death